robhague/quarg/README.md

 If the command function runs to completion, the return value is printed to standard output (see `@quarg.output`, below), and the program exits with a status of 0 (success).
-If an exception is thrown, the string value of the exception (i.e., _without_ a stack trace) is printed to standard error, and the program exits with a status of 1.
+If an exception is thrown, the string value of the exception (i.e., _without_ a traceback) is printed to standard error, and the program exits with a status of 1.
 If there is an error parsing the command line arguments, the program immediately prints a usage message to standard error and exits with a status of 2.

+During development, it is often useful to output a traceback, as is the default behaviour for uncaught exceptions.
+This behaviour can be reinstated by passing the argument `--quarg-debug` on the command line, or setting the environment variable `QUARG_DEBUG`.

 Decorators are provided to allow more fine-grained (but entirely optional) control: